The King of Fighters '98: Development

+The game's intro has Iori Yagami destroying the screen with his body which inspired future installments like The King of Fighters 2002 and also coin the catchphrase "Shatter All Expectations" in The King of Fighters XV.
+There was also a careful approach to drawing the characters during their victory screens when compared previous installments.
+The victory screens were based on a challenge image used for a bonus fight against Shingo Yabuki.
+In promoting the game for Sony's PlayStation, an image of Kyo Kusanagi was made by Shinkiro in a passive state which would change to his eyes open when the game would be ported to the console.
+In promoting the "Dream Match", Shinkiro's illustrations also led to characters in calm state while wearing formal clothes even if it does not fit.
+However, the Dreamcast port heavily focus on rivalry between Kyo and Iori.

 In The King of Fighters '96, several moves from Kyo Kusanagi were changed in order to adapt him to the new game system.
 However, the original moveset was still popular among gamers and as such, an alternative version of Kyo was added to The King of Fighters '97.
 The introduction of this version was noted to be "a hit" within gamers, the staff kept adding new alternative versions of other characters in KOF '98.
 Since this game did not have a storyline, the SNK staff decided to return Rugal Bernstein as the boss character noting that "he's the only character who truly represents the ultimate KOF boss."
 Additionally, some of his special moves were redesigned, which the staff found to have made him the strongest version of Rugal as well as one of their favorites.

-Release
+Releases

 KOF '98 was originally released for arcades on July 23, 1998.
 It was also released for the Neo Geo AES on September 23, 1998, the Neo-Geo CD on December 23, 1998, and the PlayStation on March 25, 1999.
 The PlayStation version was published in North America by Agetec, becoming the first PlayStation installment in the series to be released outside Japan since The King of Fighters '95.
-The original game is also included in The King of Fighters Collection: Orochi Saga compilation released in North America and the PAL region for the PlayStation 2, PlayStation Portable and Wii (the game was not included in the Japanese Orochi Hen compilation).
-The game was later re-released for iOS and Android.